 Computerised cognitive behavioural therapy (CCBT) is available through the NHS in a number of areas; the programme used and availability will depend on where we live, but our GP should know what’s available to us.
 Other courses exist elsewhere online, but these are likely to be things we have to pay for.

 Peer Support Groups

 Peer support groups are groups where we meet others with a similar experiences to us.
 It can help us to feel less isolated, and to meet others who really understand what we’re going through.
-At Blurt, we have our own online peer support group which always welcomes new members.
-There may also be peer support groups available locally, either through a charity or the NHS.
+There may be peer support groups available locally, either through a charity or the NHS.

 Psychodynamic psychotherapy takes place with a trained psychotherapist.
 They encourage us to say whatever is going through our minds, to help us become more aware of the patterns in our thoughts and actions, and how they contribute to how we’re feeling.

 Recovery colleges are available in some areas.
 Though content will vary, the general idea is that they run courses and sessions on managing our mental health.
 There are sometimes courses for friends, family, and carers too; helping them to better understand mental health and mental illness.

 rTMS involves stimulating the brain using electromagnetic energy.
 An electromagnetic coil is held against our head and electromagnetic energy is delivered at various frequencies and intensities.
 A course of treatment normally lasts about two to six weeks, and sessions would be delivered daily for about 30 minutes.

 Self-help books can help us to work through things and begin to look at our life in a different way.
 There are a range of books on prescription through the NHS.
 We also have a number of books in our shop.